Honey Roasted Peanut Butter

 - Finish.
 Scoop the peanut butter into a glass jar, and you’re all set to eat this sweet and salty nut butter.

-This honey roasted peanut butter is pretty perfect as is, but you can change it up depending on what you're craving.
-Here are a few of my favorite variations.
+This honey peanut butter is pretty perfect as is, but you can change up the recipe depending on what you're craving.
+Here are a few of my favorite variations on homemade peanut butter.

 - Agave peanut butter.
 Agave has a similar flavor to honey, so this is a good variation if you don’t eat honey.
 Simply replace the honey with agave, and you’re good to go.